chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ## Split-horizon namespaces

 Some network resolvers contain additional names that are not resolvable in the global DNS.
-If these local resolvers are also DNS forwarders, a relaxed validation client might lose the ability to resolve these local names.
+If these local resolvers are also legacy DNS forwarders, a client that performs a cross-forwarder upgrade might lose access to these local names.

 ### Mitigation: NXDOMAIN Fallback